ome/infrastructure/README.md

 ### Installation

-- Create a virtual environment:
+- Create a virtual environment and install Ansible:

         virtualenv ~/venvs/ansible

-- Install dependencies listed in `setup.py`:

         ~/venvs/ansible/bin/pip install ansible

+- If using Ansible with OpenStack, you might want to install `shade`:

+        ~/venvs/ansible/bin/pip install shade

 - Clone this repository:

         git clone https://github.com/openmicroscopy/infrastructure.git

 -   Clone the repository containing the inventory, host and group vars files.
     Ansible will automatically look for `host_vars` and `group_vars` directories in the parent directory of the inventory file.

 ### Running the development ansible

 -   Activate the virtualenv:

         source venvs/ansible/bin/activate

 All Ansible tools should now be in your path.
 Alternatively adjust the paths in this script as necessary:

     shell
     #!/bin/sh